nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to assign a specific contact to a particular wedding.
+1. Wedding planner requests to assign a specific contact to a particular wedding.
 2. PlanPerfect assigns the contact to the wedding, adding the contact to the wedding contacts list.

    Use case ends.